El

 Friday, 8 December 2006

 To all students of usability, ui design, interaction design or related: Three weeks ago we announced the Season of Usability, a series of sponsored student projects.
 We want to inform you that the application period ends in one week, on December 15th.
+So if you are interested to participate, send us your application now - including a short cv/resume and a few paragraphs about your prior experience with regard to usability.
 Read More

 User survey: What types of removable drives do you use?